 Deal or No Deal Brexit – business as usual for Nucleus IP

-Whether or not a deal is reached, on leaving the EU the UK will no longer be covered by EU trade mark and design registrations and new EU applications will only cover the remaining 27 EU countries.
+Whether or not Boris Johnson concludes a trade deal with the EU during a transition period which is to end on 31st December 2020, on leaving the EU the UK will no longer be covered by EU trade mark and design registrations and new EU applications will only cover the remaining 27 EU countries.
 However, in the event of no deal, the UK Government has passed legislation to ensure that all existing EU trade mark and design registrations continue to be protected in the UK.
 Therefore it is not necessary to double file for both UK and EU registrations unless there are specific reasons to do so, such as potential EU oppositions, or a need for a swift UK registration.

 It would be advisable to check commercial agreements such as co-existence agreements as any references to the EU in relation to territory, governing law and jurisdiction may need to be revised to include the UK specifically.
 In the event of no deal, review your portfolio of International Registrations designating the EU and decide whether to opt out of receiving a new separate UK registration and instead designate the UK separately to retain the administrative benefits of the International system.
 We can do this for you.